 8. Evaluate Success

 Remember, the transition to outsourced HR is a significant change requiring time and patience.
-But with the right preparation and execution, it can lead to significant benefits for your organization.
+But with the right preparation and execution, it can benefit your organization.